The full membership process

 Carrying out work when not qualified to do so;

-References in accounts and IE reports to old legislation – wrong SORP; wrong Charities Act; wrong Companies Act;
+References in financial statements and IE reports to old legislation – wrong SORP; wrong Charities Act; wrong Companies Act, etc; and

 Powered by Wild Apricot Membership Software